Greater Swiss Mountain Dog: Prevailing theory

 Heim was a Sennenhund expert, and started to encourage breeders to take an interest in them.
 These efforts resulted in the re-establishment of the breed.
-In 1909, the dogs were recognized as a separate breed by the Swiss Kennel Club and entered as "Grosser Schweizer Sennenhund" in Volume 12 of the Swiss stud book.
 The first breed club was formed in 1912 to promote the Greater Swiss Mountain Dog.
 The Bernese Mountain Dog and the Greater Swiss Mountain Dog are two of four distinctive farm-type dogs of Swiss origin who were saved from extinction and revitalized by Schertenlieb in the late 1800s.